bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 #  - 'strategy': a string for the invocation strategy, which is the same as v1 (optional)
 #  - 'include_imports': <boolean> (optional, precedence given to CLI flag)
 #  - 'include_wkt': <boolean> (optional, precedence given to CLI flag)
+#  - 'types': <string> a list of the types that the plugin should be limited to
+#  - 'exclude_types': <string> a list of the types that the plugin should exclude
 plugins:
   # BSR remote plugin
   - remote: buf.build/protocolbuffers/go